onenorth/social-sort/README.md

 	</script>

 This code can be pasted onto every webpage you want to track.
 Before you start pasting this code into your renderings we need to make one change.
 We want to track each time an item is viewed.
 The best way to do this is to tell Google Analytics the ID of the item you are viewing.
-We can add the ID of the item being viewed to the last part of the script.
-Update **ga('send', 'pageview');** with the following.
+We can add the ID of the item being viewed to the the script.
+In our case we are going to append the Item ID to the title of the page.

-	ga('send', 'pageview', {
-		'title': document.title + ' | {4e8d0e01-15a1-47da-ab59-57c704caf1ed}'
+	ga('set', 'title', document.title + ' | {4e8d0e01-15a1-47da-ab59-57c704caf1ed}');
-	});

 The GUID in the above sample is the Item ID.
 This Item ID should be replaced with the ID of the Item currently being viewed.